nextauthjs/next-auth/www/docs/tutorials/securing-pages-and-api-routes.md

 export default async (req, res) => {
   const token = await jwt.getToken({ req, secret })
+  if (!token) {
+    // Signed in
     console.log('JSON Web Token', JSON.stringify(token, null, 2))
-  if (token) {
-    // Signed in
   } else {
-    // Not signed in
+    // Not Signed in
+    res.status(401)
   }
   res.end()
 }
 ```

 :::tip
-You can use this helper function in any application as long as you set the `NEXTAUTH_URL` environment variable and the application is able to read the JWT cookie (e.g. is running on the same domain).
+You can use the `getToken()` helper function in any application as long as you set the `NEXTAUTH_URL` environment variable and the application is able to read the JWT cookie (e.g. is on the same domain).
 :::

 :::note